-- How many bedrooms are in your home?
-The more bedrooms you have, the more stuff you’ll have, and the more movers and/or bigger truck that your moving company is going to need.
+- How many bedrooms are in your home: The more bedrooms you have, the more stuff you’ll have.
+This also means you’ll need more movers, and your moving company will need to use bigger trucks.

 - Any costs associated with licensing and registering items in your new state: What sorts of licenses and registrations do you need to take care of?
-In those cases, you need to be sure that you have the appropriate money set aside to take care of things.
+You need to be sure that you have the appropriate money set aside to take care of your important paperwork.

 - How you’re transporting your vehicle: How are you getting your vehicle to its new space?
 Will it be shipped, towed, or driven?
-Each is going to have its own cost associated with it.
+Each option comes with its own price.

 - How you’re getting to your new home: Will you be driving the truck yourself, or driving your personal vehicle?
-Maybe you’re sending your items and you’ll fly or take the train?
-Getting you and your family to your new place is paramount, and it’ll have some associated costs with hotels, food, and transport.
-No matter what, you need to take those transportation costs into account as well.
+Are you shipping your items while you fly or take the train?
+Getting you and your family to your new place is paramount, and each transportation choice comes with a different price tag.

-Other costs may come into play depending on your circumstances, as well.
-Your movers can give you a solid estimate of what your cross country move will look like and how much you may need to be able to put aside before you get everything in motion.
+Other costs may come into play depending on your circumstances.
+Fortunately, cross country movers can give you a solid estimate of what your cross country move will look like so you know how much you should put aside before you get everything in motion.

-How Can I Move to Another State Cheap?
+How Can I Move to Another State on the Cheap?

 - Pack your suitcases and move by bus: This is a quick and simple way to get everything sorted out for your move.

-- Rent a small trailer or pickup truck and load it yourself: If you have a few more items, consider looking for a small trailer, moving truck, or pickup truck and loading it yourself.
+- Rent a small trailer or pickup truck and load it yourself: If you’re moving furniture, you can always DIY.
+Rent a small trailer, moving truck, or pickup truck and load it yourself.

-- Look into moving containers: Moving containers let you load them up in your yard and then allow you to call them so that they can take it to your new home with ease.
+- Look into moving containers: Moving containers give you plenty of time to move at your own pace.
+You can load them up in your yard, and call to have them shipped to your new place.